 A final consideration that we gave to selecting the CC3000 was which microcontroller we decided to prototype with and what our fabricated board would be loosely based on.
 We decided before selecting which Wi-Fi chip to use that we would use another Texas Instruments device for the microcontroller in the prototyping phase and that it would therefore support the synergy and continuity of the NOMS system to aim for another Texas Instruments solution in terms of the Wi-Fi chip.
 [46]

 After careful consideration of each chip and its various features and differences from the other we decided to select the CC3000 based on its broad use by the engineering community, its ease of use, its similarity to the other devices we intended to use, and its low cost for our design group.
 The common use that the CC3000 gets between many engineers proved to help us in our design process and integration into the NOMS system.

-3.3
+3.3 Subsystem Overview